Mus2413/Chat-App/README.md

 # Chat-App
-#This is a basic chat app which includes the features like Signup, Signin, User can send Request and can text each other.
+#This is a basic chat app which includes the features like Signup, Signin, User can search, and can text each other.
 #For Backend , I have used Firebase Database.